osate/examples/iot-example/README.md

 * Performance with latency analysis
 * Safety with Fault Impact and Functional Hazard Analysis

+# Model Overview
+* Common components are in the common/ directory.
+* Components related to the home (router, arduino, sensors, etc.) are located in the home/directory.
+* Components related to the external environment (computer, mobile phone, etc.) are located in the external/ directory.

+Finally, all these components are reused in a final assembly in the integration.aadl file.

+In oder to help the user to use the model, the model contains some comments about what is inside.

 # Contact
 This model has been designed by Julien Delange <jdelange@sei.cmu.edu>